ElektraInitiative/libelektra/doc/COMPILE.md

-= COMPILE =
+# COMPILE #

-== DEPENDENCIES ==
+## DEPENDENCIES ##

-For the base system you only need cmake and build-essential.
+For the base system you only need cmake and build-essential (make, gcc, some unix tools).

 To build documentation you need doxygen and graphviz.

-To build pdf documentation you need pdflatex with texlive-fonts-recommended texlive-latex-recommended
+To build pdf documentation you need pdflatex with

+	texlive-fonts-recommended
+	texlive-latex-recommended

 For the debian package, please refer to debian/control (in the debian branch).